 4.5 StepSense will take reasonable steps to ensure that Personal Information is only accessible by people who have a genuine "need to know" as well as "right to know."

 5.1 StepSense will permit its records containing your Personal Information to be accessed by you when required by the Privacy Act.
-We may, however, refuse to provide you with access to your Personal Information if one or more of those matters contained in the Access to Personal Information laws – applies, including but not limited to instances in which:• giving access to the information would have an unreasonable impact on the privacy of any other individual; • your request for access is frivolous or vexatious or giving such access will be unlawful.
+We may, however, refuse to provide you with access to your Personal Information if one or more of those matters contained in the Access to Personal Information laws applies, including but not limited to instances in which:1. giving access to the information would have an unreasonable impact on the privacy of any other individual;

 5.2 If StepSense is satisfied that:1. having regard to the purpose for which the information is held, the information is inaccurate, out of date, incomplete or irrelevant or misleading; or 2. you (as the person to whom the Personal Information relates) request that we correct the information; we will take reasonable steps to correct our records containing your Personal Information as soon as practically possible in accordance with the Privacy Act.

-5.3 If we have refused to grant you access to your Personal Information in accordance with Point 6.1 above, we will still take all reasonable steps to provide you with access to your Personal Information in a way that meets both your needs and our needs.
+5.3 If we have refused to grant you access to your Personal Information in accordance with the points above, we will still take all reasonable steps to provide you with access to your Personal Information in a way that meets both your needs and our needs.

 5.5 StepSense will not charge a fee for processing an access request unless the request is complex or is resource intensive.
 StepSense does, however, reserve the right to charge an administration fee if an individual requests access to their Personal Information more than once in a three month period.

 5.6 Where StepSense offers online account management facilities, customers can use this capability to control aspects of their account, including amending or updating certain Personal Information.